opentripplanner/OpenTripPlanner/docs/Netex-Norway.md

 These updaters can handle differential updates, but they use a polling approach rather than the message-oriented streaming approach of the GTFS-RT Websocket updater.
 The server keeps track of clients, sending only the things that have changed since the last polling operation.

 Note that between these SIRI updaters and the GTFS-RT Websocket updater, we now have both polling and streaming examples of GTFS-RT "incrementality" semantics, so should be able to finalize that part of the specification.

+The final updater regularly performs a copy of the realtime data into a format suitable for use by OTP2's new Raptor router.
+Without this updater the realtime data will be received and cataloged, but not visible to the router.

 TODO explain on `blockReadinessUntilInitialized` for load balancers.